httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 1. Parse the field value as a Dictionary
 2. For each member of the dictionary:
-    1. The name of the member is the label of the output signature as specified in {{signature-input-header}}
+    1. The key is taken as the label of the output signature as specified in {{signature-input-header}}
     2. Parse the value of the member to obtain the set of covered component identifiers
+    3. Determine that the covered components are applicable to the target message.
+If not, the process fails and returns an error.
-    3. Process the requested parameters, such as the signing algorithm and key material.
+    4. Process the requested parameters, such as the signing algorithm and key material.
 If any requested parameters cannot be fulfilled, or if the requested parameters conflict with those deemed appropriate to the target message, the process fails and returns an error.
-    4. Select any additional parameters necessary for completing the signature
+    5. Select and generate any additional parameters necessary for completing the signature
+    6. Create the HTTP message signature over the target message
-    5. Create the Signature-Input and Signature header values and associate them with the label
+    7. Create the Signature-Input and Signature values and associate them with the label
 3. Optionally create any additional Signature-Input and Signature values, with unique labels not found in the Accept-Signature field
 4. Combine all labeled Signature-Input and Signature values and attach both fields to the target message